Wife: Etymology

-The word is of Germanic origin, from Proto-Germanic *wībam, "woman".
-In Middle English it had the form wif, and in Old English wīf, "woman or wife".
-It is related to Modern German Weib (woman, female), and Danish viv (wife, usually poetic); The original meaning of the phrase "wife" as simply "woman", unconnected with marriage or a husband/wife, is preserved in words such as "midwife", "goodwife", "fishwife" and "spaewife".
+The word is of Germanic origin from the Proto-Germanic word wībam, which translates into "woman".
+In Middle English, it had the form wif, and in Old English wīf, "woman or wife".
+It is related to Modern German Weib (woman, female), Danish viv (wife, usually poetic), and Dutch wijf (woman, generally pejorative, cf. bitch).
+The original meaning of the phrase "wife" as simply "woman", unconnected with marriage or a husband/wife, is preserved in words such as "midwife", "goodwife", "fishwife" and "spaewife".

-Summary
+Changes after marriages

-In many cultures, after marriage it is generally expected that a woman will take her husband's surname, though this is not universal.
+After marriage, it is generally expected in many cultures that a woman will take her husband's surname, though this is not universal.
 A married woman may indicate her marital status in a number of ways: in Western culture, a married woman would commonly wear a wedding ring, but in other cultures, other markers of marital status may be used.
 A married woman is commonly given the title "Mrs", but some married women prefer to be referred to as "Ms", a title which is also used by preference or when the marital status of a woman is unknown.